3ickey/collegestudio/README.md

 # Course Project
-# This repository is now public
+### This repository is now public for sharing purposes.

 This repository contains code for an interactive web app, created for the _Client-Side Web Development_ course at the UW iSchool.